vBoBv/cosmosring/Assignment/iscg7420-Assignment1/Discussion.md

 ## React:

 - What is the virtual DOM?
+  - The virtual DOM (VDOM) is a programming concept where an ideal, or “virtual”, representation of a UI is kept in memory and synced with the “real” DOM by a library such as ReactDOM.
+This process is called reconciliation.
 - What is JSX?
 - What are props used for?
 - When and why would you use setState()?